Can You Pay Taxes with a Credit Card?

 You’ll pay processing fees

-When you pay your federal tax bill with a credit card, you’ll need to use one of three payment processors: ACI payments, Inc., Pay1040, or payUSAtax.
+The IRS explains that when you pay your federal tax bill with a credit card, you’ll need to use one of three payment processors: ACI Payment, Inc., Pay1040, or payUSAtax.
 Each charges a processing or convenience fee based on your payment type.
 Even paying with a debit card requires a fee.
 However, debit card fees are typically flat and lower than fees associated with credit card payments.

 You may accrue interest for the unpaid balance